AlgyJr/ios_guides/Custom-Views.md

 `initWithFrame`/`initWithCoder` will not trigger another `initWithCoder` on our custom class when the top-level view is instantiated.

+**In other words, do not set the Content View's Custom Class as your UIView subclass in your nib.
+Leave it blank, i.e., as UIView.
+Only the File's Owner's Custom Class should be set to your UIVew subclass in your nib.**

 ## A note about view controllers
 So far we have only discussed using nibs with views.
 However, something that is relatively common is to instantiate a nib with the file's owner set to a view controller.
 This allows you bind outlets to